Wings (1990 TV series): Recurring characters and notable guest stars

 After Brian and Casey burn down Joe's house, Joe is fed up with Brian's string of irresponsible behavior and fires him from Sandpiper and orders him never to speak to him again.
 The ghost of their father appears and uses reverse psychology to convince Joe to make peace with Brian.

 Lou: played by Phil Leeds, Lou is a feisty old man who is introduced in Season Seven's "The Lyin' King".
-In that episode, Joe, in order to assuage his guilt over going to a strip club later, volunteers at the senior citizens' home, where he is assigned to spend time with Lou.
-After spending a moment complaining about how lousy nursing home life is, Lou manages to guilt trip Joe into taking him to the strip club with him.
-Though Joe is somewhat tolerant of Lou, Brian is decidedly less so, referring to him derisively as "Yoda" (due to Lou's shrivelled physical appearance).
-Lou, in return, makes it clear he does not care for Brian either.
+In that episode, Joe, in order to assuage his guilt over a plan to go to a strip club, volunteers at the senior citizens' home, where he is assigned to spend time with Lou.
+After spending a moment complaining about how lousy nursing home life is, Lou manages to guilt trip Joe into taking him to the strip club.
+Though Joe is somewhat tolerant of Lou, Brian is decidedly less so, referring to him derisively as "Yoda" (due to Lou's shriveled physical appearance).
+Lou makes it clear he does not care for Brian either.
 Lou is also prone to talking about a rift he had in the past with his brother Harry, prompting his catchphrase, "He screwed me blue!"
-Lou was originally intended as a one-shot appearance, but proved so popular that he was brought back in the show's final season, where we are also introduced to his brother Harry, played by Abe Vigoda.
+Lou was originally intended as a one-shot appearance, but proved so popular that he was brought back in the show's final season, along with his brother Harry, played by Abe Vigoda.

 Davis Lynch: played by Mark Harelik, Davis is a businessman Joe flies to Nantucket to invest in the airline.
-Though he rejects Joe's offer (and ends up investing the money in Roy's airline), he ends up dating Helen, and eventually proposes to her.
+Though he rejects Joe's offer (and ends up investing in Roy's airline), he ends up dating Helen and eventually proposes to her.
 Helen accepts, but ends up leaving him for Joe.
 Toward the end of the series, Helen reveals she never broke off the engagement.
 She had figured he was gone after he was skirted off to Burma in the wake of a coup d'etat to salvage major investments he had in the company.
 He was then placed under house arrest by the military junta.
-Upon his release, Davis returns to see Helen, but while she is trying to work up the courage to tell him she has married someone else, Davis announces that he will be unable to marry her, having fallen in love with a woman who worked for the State Department and had risked her life to secure his release.
+Upon his release, Davis returns to see Helen, but while she is trying to work up the courage to tell him she has married someone else, Davis announces that he will be unable to marry her, having fallen in love with a woman who worked for the State Department and risked her life to secure his release.